 Stakeholders include leadership, a core modeling group comprised of one “champion” from each service delivery team, Veteran patients and VA national program offices.
 Feasibility is enhanced by our established partnerships with outpatient stakeholders, such as Dr. Lindley (co-I), Veterans in the Veteran Advisory Partnership for Operations and Research (see letter of support) and partnership with the VA Program Evaluation Resource Center (PERC), directed by Dr. Trafton (co-I).
 We will build our data algorithms on to existing daily PERC data pulls, re-purposing existing data infrastructure (servers and code), which is efficient and cost-effective.

 Steps of PSD: PSD is inherently ‘mixed methods,’ proceeding from developing a qualitative understanding of the system, to use of rigorous mathematical modeling to evaluate the system.
-The six interative steps are:
+The six iterative steps are:

 1. Participate: PSD is highly participatory valuing stakeholder expertise and building consensus.
 Modeling begins by eliciting stakeholders’ experiential knowledge to generate a set of elements (i.e., constructs, variables) that are considered to be related to the topic of interest.
 Participating stakeholders are asked to describe behavior patterns can often be plotted over time, to show trends in key elements of the system (i.e., ‘reference modes’ shown as simple ‘behavior-over-time’ graphs).